 And he went on to shock the world.

-Well, he's not like any politician or political leader.
+Well, he's not like any politician or political leader, certainly not any president we've had before.

-But somehow now part of the he goes on, and part of it I think is exactly what you said, particularly against Hillary Clinton.
+But somehow, now part of the, he goes on, and part of it, I think, is exactly what you said, particularly against Hillary Clinton.

 The public wanted a disruptor.